Pindar777/electron-quick-start/README.md

-#
 # ----------------------------------------------

-***This is a fork of https://github.com/ColumbusCollaboratory/electron-quick-start and updates the code in several ways.***
+This is a fork of https://github.com/ColumbusCollaboratory/electron-quick-start and updates the code in several ways.

-- switch to Electron 11.1.1
+- Switch to Electron 11.1.1
-- switch to standard R 4-03
+- Switch to standard R 4-03
-- as of now no OSX-R-(Portable)-Version inlcuded
+- As of now no MAC-OSX-R-(Portable)-Version included
-- new R user defined functions (on the basis of the photon RStudio Add-in)
+- New R user defined functions (on the basis of the photon RStudio Add-in)
-- new MakeShinyExe-R-Script to facilitate the process
+- New MakeShinyExe-R-Script to facilitate the process

 # ----------------------------------------------
-#
-#

 # shiny-electron-quick-start

 **Clone and run for a quick way to see Electron in action.**